What

 Is the Poinsettia Poisonous?:

 - Many people believe that Poinsettia's are poisonous to children and pets.
 However, this is not correct.
 In the 1970s, Ohio State University conducted a study which showed that a 50-pound child could eat 500 of the bitter tasting bracts and only suffer a mild upset stomach.
 The Aztecs even used the milky sap of the poinsettia as medicine to counteract fevers.
+Find out more in our article about poinsettia toxicity.

 - Light: Medium light